AlexandraAurora/HATE/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest a feature that can help make HATE even better
+about: Suggest a feature for HATE.
 title: ''
 labels: enhancement
-assignees: vyolit
+assignees: AlexandraAurora

 ---